 Problem 27.
-A regular triangle ABC lies on the plane.
-One can roll it over the plane by turning it through 180° around any of its sides.
-Suppose that after a certain number of such steps the triangle returns to the initial place, then each of its three vertices will return to its initial position.
+An equilateral triangle ABC lies on the plane.
+One can roll it over the plane by turning it through $180^{\circ}$ around any of its sides.
+Show that if after a certain number of such steps the triangle returns to the initial place, then each of its three vertices will return to its initial position.

 Solution.
 Let a, b and c be the lines containing the sides of the given triangle in its initial position.
-After any number of turnovers the sides of the triangle will lie on the lines of the triangular network shown in Fig. 1a.
+After any number of turnovers the sides of the triangle will lie on the lines of the triangular network shown in Figure 1a.